Declaration of Protection

 - The first book of Relativity ends with Michael thinking a declaration of protection for his sister.
 He can't tell her, however, because she doesn't know his superhero identity.

 - Rory Williams from Doctor Who.
 He loves his girlfriend, later fiancée, later wife, and will do anything to protect her.
 A lot of the time they protect each other- for example, Rory fails at sword-fighting a fish vampire, so Amy destroys it with a mirror.
 However he then goes to guard her comatose body for 2,000 years, becoming the legendary Last Centurion.
 He seems to develop something of a complex.

 Rory: And she knows that where-ever she is, I am coming for her.
 Always.

-In Fire Emblem for the GBA: Dorcas's wife Natalie is an Ill Girl.
+- In Fire Emblem for the GBA: Dorcas's wife Natalie is an Ill Girl.
 He wants her to get better, and so he joins a bandit group.
-Once Lyn knocks sense into him (and Natalie does too, if you make them talk), Dorcas decides to keep fighting for her until he gathers enough gold to buy the medicine.
+Once Lyn knocks sense into him (and Natalie does too, if the player makes them talk), Dorcas decides to keep fighting for her until he gathers enough gold to buy the medicine.
 It's just as simple as that, for him.